-In 2015 the greenhouse emissions from the plastic industry contributed to 4% of the global carbon budget.
+The World Economic Forum estimates that in a business as usual scenario, the greenhouse emissions from the plastics sector will account for 15% of the global carbon budget by 2050.
 While this contribution may appear marginal, the World Economic Forum estimates that in a business as usual scenario, emissions from plastic will account for 15% of the global carbon budget by 2050.
 However, replacing the production of virgin plastic with recycled plastic can significantly reduce emissions, with one study from UC Santa Barbara estimating a half percent reduction to 3.5% for the 2015 scenario.
 Increasing recycled plastic can thus have a significant positive effect on the carbon footprint of the industry as a whole – but how does plastic compare to other materials?

 Plastic has a lower carbon footprint than other traditional materials